cbarlin/advanced-record-utils/README.md

 Goals include:
  * Making working with deeply nested data structures easy
  * Moving work to compile-time where possible
- * Wrap serialisation/deserialsation into XML and JSON
+ * Wrap serialisation/de-serialisation into XML and (eventually) JSON
  * JPMS support
  * Opt-in dependencies based on the settings chosen
- * Readble generated source code
+ * Readable generated source code
- * Reproduceable builds
+ * Reproducible builds
-    * The tests that get run by GitHub validate that not only our published JARs are reproduceable, but that the code we generate is also reproduceable too!
+    * The tests that get run by GitHub validate that not only our published JARs are reproducible, but that the code we generate is also reproducible too!

-Kinda-goals:
+Secondary goals:
  * Keep the dependency tree small - some settings would either require a lot of code... or just delegate to a library that's intended for that use
- * Make generated code generate debug/trace logs where appropriate - if it's 3am and you are debugging something in prod, you want to be able to easily see what's happening
+ * Make generated code generate debug/trace logs where appropriate - if you are debugging something in prod at 3am, you want to be able to easily see what's happening

 Non-goals:
  * Actually implement de/serialisation - delegate to a dedicated library (e.g. Java's own StAX)
  * ORM/JPA/JDO etc
  * Schema generation

 # Quick start